onnarayman/DebFounder/README.md

 4. ``./DebFounder``
 5. Enter the repo you want to download from.
 6. Enter the package name you want to download.
-7. From the output copy the path after "Filename" and enter it.
-8. Now your deb has been downloaded in root directory.
+7. Now your deb has been downloaded in root directory.

 -----------------
 # Notice
-Some repos like Dynastic repo are not supported yet!
+~~Some repos like Dynastic repo are not supported yet!~~

+Almost all repos are supported now!